opentap/opentap/doc/Developer Guide/Appendix A/Readme.md

 Appendix A: Attribute Details
 =============================
 ## Display
-The **Display** attribute is the most commonly used TAP attribute.
+The **Display** attribute is the most commonly used OpenTAP attribute.
 This attribute:

 -	Can be applied to class names (impacting the appearance in dialogs, such as the Add New Step dialog), or to properties (impacting appearance in the Step Settings Panel).
 -	Has the following signature in its constructor: